Cghlewis/data-mgmt-ed-research-book/_book/06-roles.md

 ## Typical roles in a research project

 Before diving in to how to assign and document roles for a project, it is important to get an understanding of typical roles on an education research project team.
-Your team may be lucky enough to have all of (or multiple of) these roles.
+Your team may be lucky enough to have all of, or several of, these roles.
 Other times, just one person, such as the Principal Investigator (PI), may take on all or multiple of these roles.
 With that said, if your budget allows it, I highly recommend hiring individuals to fill each of the roles mentioned below to allow team members to specialize and excel in their area of expertise.
 While learning all aspects of a project is highly recommended to create a cohesive team that works collaboratively, team members that take on too many project roles can be spread too thin and project goals may suffer.

 ### PI and Co-PI